INDEFINITE INTEGRAL 1/(1+x^n)

 Without loss of generalty, we will consider n to be odd here, then, one of the roots of the polynomial

-is , and the other roots will form pairs of complex conjugate roots.
+pairs of complex conjugate roots.

 To find the coefficients lets do the following